 More than ever, food labels are the last place to learn about healthy eating.
 Consumers are better off trusting experts without a stake in selling anything, like the American Institute for Cancer Research (www.aicr.org) or the National Institutes of Health (www.nih.gov).
 These organizations offer reliable information about healthy eating and ways to lower your risk of health problems.

-More from our magazine: Exchange Systems
+More from our magazine: Rosemary: Herb of the Year

 If you read carefully, claims on food labels can help you meet your eating goals.
 But even foods without health claims can be healthful choices.
 In fact, you need to be conscious of all your food choices.
 All of them together, not just individual items, make the difference for your well-being.